 The Sales Manager (The Leader)

-Every sales team needs a leader, and the best sales teams rely on a sales managers to keep them focused on the deals that matter.
+Every sales team needs a leader, and the best sales teams rely on sales managers to keep them focused on the deals that matter.
 In addition to monitoring team performance, coaching is a critical responsibility for sales managers.

 Moving Forward with Your Sales Team